BioInforCore-BCI/FinPipelines/README.md

 The rest should be handled by the moduules on apocrita unless something breaks.
 If you're not sure try loading the modules before running your scripts or something I don't know I'm not your mother ...

-## BWA_Align_Array_Job_Build.sh

-### Prerequisites

-The script expects the fastq files are stored in a directory called FASTQ_Raw.
+The scripts will expect that the fastq files are stored in a directory called FASTQ_Raw.
 Inside of this directory should be a directory for each sample containing the samples.

+i.e.

 Project root | raw | sample | .fastq.gz
 --- | --- | --- | ---